jadecobra/python_tdd_exercises/source/classes.rst

     ClassWithPass = None

-* and then redefine the variable as a class using thePython `class <https://docs.python.org/3/reference/lexical_analysis.html#keywords>`_ keyword
+* and then redefine the variable as a class using the Python_ class_ keyword

   .. code-block:: python